modular-component/website/docs/usage/testing-components.md

 const useLifecycle = LoginForm.stage('lifecycle')
 ```

-The generated hook takes in parameter a partial representation of arguments map, allowing you to only pass the upstream stages you know
+The generated hook takes as parameter a partial representation of arguments map, allowing you to only pass the upstream stages you know
 to be relevant.
 We can easily pass it our mocks we generated earlier.

 We therefore get a `useLifecycle` hook that can be tested in isolation, just as if we'd written